seroche/payment-gateway-api/README.md

 Docker images are built using the `dockerfile` and `buildspec.yml` files provided in this repository.

 - `builspec.yml` is an `AWS CodeBuild` file containing all commands to build/push some code.
-In our case, it runs the `docker build` command and push the created image to an ECR respository
+In our case, it runs the `docker build` command and push the created image to an ECR repository
 - `Dockerfile` contains all the steps required to build a new image

 ## Improvements